aerospike/aerospike-loader/README.md

 #Aerospike Loader
-> Aerospike Loader parses a set of .CSV files and loads the data into Aerospike server.
+> Aerospike Loader parses a set of .DSV files and loads the data into Aerospike server.

 - [Features](doc/features.md)
 - [Prerequisites](#Prerequisites)